Kalbelia: Cultural practices

-Kalbelias are followers of Sage Kanifnath, who according to a legend, drank a bowl of poison and was blessed with control over venomous snakes and animals.

 Kalbelias are divided into two main groups, the Daliwal and Mewara.
 The Kalbelias moved frequently from one place to another in ancient times.
 Their traditional occupation is catching snakes and trading snake venom.
 They rear snakes, dogs, hens, horses, donkeys, pigs and goats.
 Hence, the dance movements and the costumes of their community bear a resemblance to those of the serpents.
 They are also called Sapera and Jogira, Gattiwala and Poogiwara.
 The largest cluster of the Kalbelias is in Pali district, followed by significant other groups in Ajmer, Chittorgarh and Udaipur district.
 They live a nomadic life and belong to the scheduled tribes.

 Traditionally, Kalbelia men carried cobras in cane baskets from door to door in villages while their women sang, danced and begged for alms.
 They revere the cobra and advocate the non-killing of such reptiles.
 In the villages, if a snake inadvertently happened to enter a home, a Kalbelia would be summoned to catch the serpent and to take it away without killing it.
 Kalbelias have traditionally been a fringe group in the society, living in spaces outside the village where they reside.
 They live in makeshift camps called deras.
 The Kalbelias move their deras from one place to another in a circuitous route repeated over time.
 Over the generations, the Kalbelias acquired a unique understanding of the local flora and fauna, and are aware of herbal remedies for various diseases which, in turn, is an alternative source of income for them.

 Since the enactment of the Wildlife Act of 1972, the Kalbelias have been pushed out of their traditional profession of snake handling.
 Now performing arts are a major source of income for them and these have received widespread recognition within and outside India.
 Opportunities for performance are sporadic, and also depend on tourism, which is season specific, so members of the community work in the fields, or graze cattle to sustain themselves.

-The Kalbelias are Cultural Hindus and practice snake worship; they worship the Nāga and Manasa, and their holy day is Naga Panchami.
-The Kalbelias have different traditions from the majority of Hindus.
-The Kalbelia men wear a Apadravya.
-Kalbelias bury their dead, instead of cremating them (as is common with Hindus in the rest of the country).
-The groom has to pay the bride's father a price for the bride and the groom's father has to pay for the wedding.
+Religion

+The Kalbelias are Hindus and dedicated followers of the Nath (a Shaiva sub-tradition) tradition, and the Kalbelias center their spiritual life around Lord Shiva and the sacred Nāgas.
+This deep-rooted connection to serpents is expressed through the worship of deities like Manasa and the observance of Naga Panchami, a day dedicated to honoring the cobra as a divine entity.

+Similar to another Shaivist tradition the Lingayats, the Kalbelias also bury their dead, instead of cremating them (as is common with most Hindus), and place an idol of Lord Shiva's Nandi Bull over the graves.